 For this recipe you’ll want to cut your squash lengthwise from stem to root.
 Sometimes it’s easier to cut off the stem and root if your knife is getting stuck.
 If you’re really struggling you can place your squash in the microwave for 1 minute intervals to help soften it up.

 Once you’ve cut open your butternut squash you’ll need to scoop out the seeds and discard or compost them.
 Because we’ll be pureeing this recipe there’s no need to peel your butternut squash.
-You can just drizzle the inner flesh with olive oil and then place them flesh down on a baking sheet.
+You can just drizzle the inner flesh with olive oil and then place them flesh down on a baking sheet lined with foil.

-Placing them flesh down ensures your butternut squash will steam and roast so it’s ready in 30 minutes.
+Placing them flesh down ensures your butternut squash will steam and roast until tender.
 Once cooked, just remove from the oven and allow the squash to cool slightly before scooping out the flesh for this butternut squash dip.

 Do I have to Use Butternut Squash in this Squash Hummus Recipe?